FarFromLittle/Questline/README.md

 ## Adding Objectives

 Once a questline is created, we can begin adding objectives.
-This is done using the *AddObjective()* method.
+This is done using *AddObjective()*.

-The following adds an objective to touch a part in the workspace named *TouchPart*.
+The following adds an objective to touch a part named *TouchPart*.

 ```lua
 myQuest:AddObjective(QuestLine.Touch, workspace.TouchPart)
 ```

-There are a total five objective types and are outlined [here](https://farfromlittle.github.io/QuestLine/#types).
+There are a total five objective types.
+Check out [objectives](https://farfromlittle.github.io/QuestLine/#objectives) for more.

 ## Adding Players